 Introduction to Reduce Excel File Size

+In this article, we will earn about Reducing Excel File Size.
 Excel workbooks are unreasonably sometimes large and thus become quite slow due to their heavy size.
-As a result, they become difficult to be shared via mail.
+As a result, they become difficult to share via mail.
 Also, large files reduce the read and write time of the disk and RAM.

-The large size of excel workbooks is acceptable by Excel, however, they cause some other troubles, like trouble to share via mail, etc., for which it becomes quite important to reduce their size.
+The large size of Excel workbooks is acceptable for Excel.
+However, they cause other troubles, like trouble sharing via mail, etc., for which it becomes quite important to reduce their size.

 Some of the common reasons that can increase the size of an Excel workbook are:

 - Large data like worksheets with rows/columns of more than 100,000.

 - Invisible contents.

 - Formatting: In case worksheets are formatted although cell ranges are not used, the file size may also increase

 - Unnecessary worksheets, i.e., worksheets that are of no use.